Marwan-lord/Quran-notifcation-daemon/README.md

 # Example of Linux Daemon

 This repository contains simple example of daemon for Linux OS.
 This repository also contains examples of starting scripts.
+This is not producation grade software it is meant for learning

 ## Requirements